-This article has been medically reviewed and verified by Dr. Lara Coseo (DDS, FAGD) as of 6/10/2020.
+This article has been medically reviewed and verified by Dr. Lara Coseo (DDS, FAGD).
 She is a 2004 graduate of Baylor College of Dentistry in Dallas, TX.
 Having practiced general dentistry for 13 years, Dr. Lara currently serves as an Associate Professor at Texas A&M College of Dentistry.

 It’s doesn’t just happen during the night.

 Jaw pain and tension can greatly impact your day to day activities and quality of life.
 Headaches, jaw pain or soreness and dental wear can be symptoms of day bruxism too.

 Signs You’re Grinding or Clenching Your Teeth During The Day

 - stiffness and soreness in your teeth and jaw area(s)

 - jaw tension and tightness.
 Feels like jaw is never relaxed.